wp-plugins/wp-conditional-captcha/readme.txt

 == Changelog ==

+= 3.2.5 =
+* Add workaround for a bug in the latest version of Akismet, where comments from administrators can be flagged as spam.

 = 3.2.4 =
 * Added the option to customise the CAPTCHA prompt text.
 * Minor tweaks to the settings page.